Quezon: Climate

 Because of the sheer size of Quezon, different areas have different climate patterns.
 Most of the province falls under Type IV Climate which means that rains are evenly distributed throughout the year.
 Polillo, Infanta, and parts of Calauag fall under Type II climate which means that there are no dry seasons but there is a pronounced wet season from November to April.
 Parts of the western towns of Tiaong, San Antonio, Dolores, and Candelaria as well as the tip of Bondoc Peninsula including parts of Mulanay, San Francisco, San Narciso and San Andres fall under Type III climate.
 This means that there is a relatively dry season from November to April.
 Although these are the patterns observed, it is important to note that with climate change, these patterns have become more erratic.
-Typhoons have become stronger through the years, causing problems such as power outages, road blockages, landslides, flashfloods and crop damages.
+Typhoons have become stronger through the years, causing problems such as power outages, road blockages, landslides, flash floods and crop damages.

-Administrative divisions

-Quezon comprises 39 municipalities and one component city (Tayabas), which are organized into four legislative districts and further subdivided into 1,209 barangays.

-The capital, Lucena, is independent of the administrative and fiscal supervision of the province but is eligible to vote for provincial officials.

-In the 1800s when Jean Mallat de Bassilan conducted a survey of the province, it only had 17 towns.

 In 1902, during the American period, Tayabas was divided as follows:

 Demographics

 When the Census of the Philippine Islands was conducted in 1902 during the American era, Tayabas, excluding the subprovince of Marinduque, had a total population of 153,065.
-2,803 were considered as wild, or part of the non-Christian tribes like the Aetas while 150,262 people were considered as civilized.
+2,803 were considered as wild, or part of the non-Christian tribes such as the Aetas while 150,262 people were considered as civilized.
 Of the civilized population, 75,774 were males while 74,488 were female.
 287 were of mixed descent while the rest are categorized as "Brown".

 Based on 2010 census of the household population in Quezon, 90.0 percent reported Tagalog as their ethnicity.
 The other 10.0 percent were reported as belonging to these ethnic groups: Bisaya/Binisaya (4.2 percent), Bikol/Bicol (3.6 percent), Cebuano (0.6 percent), Ilocano (0.2 percent), and others.